Search waiting | Matsusada Precision

 Reference

-Modbus is a serial data communication protocol specification Modicon (now Schneider Electric) developed for PLC (Programmable Logic Controller) applications.
-The Modubus protocol is managed and operated by the Modbus Organization.
+Modbus is a serial communication protocol developed by Modicon (now Schneider Electric) for PLC applications.
+The Modbus protocol is managed and operated by the Modbus Organization.

 The communication method is master-slave, with a query (command: start of communication) from the master and a response message from the slave.